django-userena-ce/django-userena-ce/docs/index.rst

 Userena Introduction
 ====================

-This documentation covers |release| release of django-userena application.
+This documentation covers |release| release of django-userena-ce application.
 A Django application that takes care of your account needs.

 Why userena?